top of page

 Subsidies

-Organizations which profit from pollution spend lots money on lobbying and campaign contributions.
+Pollution-profiteering organizations spend lots of money on lobbying and campaign contributions.

 Is it worth it?